China-United States Exchange Foundation: Sanya Initiative

 Since 2008, CUSEF has partnered with the China Association for International Friendly Contact and the EastWest Institute to organize forums, termed the U.S.-China Sanya Initiative, between retired People's Liberation Army (PLA) officers and retired U.S. military personnel.
 Past forums were reported to have attempted to influence retired U.S. military officers to lobby against U.S. arms sales to Taiwan and to delay a Pentagon report on PLA capabilities.

 Trips for elected officials

 In 2019, CUSEF sponsored a trip to China by a delegation of mayors from Indiana, Ohio, and South Dakota, including James Brainard and Paul TenHaken.

-University funding
+University funding and other activities

 CUSEF funds the Pacific Community Initiative at the Paul H. Nitze School of Advanced International Studies at Johns Hopkins University.
 CUSEF also provides funding to the University of Montana's Max S. Baucus Institute.

 In 2018, the University of Texas at Austin refused a donation from CUSEF after a letter by Senator Ted Cruz raised concerns about the foundation's reported links to the Chinese Communist Party.
 In 2023, US House representatives Mike Gallagher, Ryan Zinke, and Matt Rosendale pressed the University of Montana to cut ties with CUSEF related to its funding of student trips to China.
+The university declined to end the program.
+Its president, Seth Bodnar, said the program was "in complete compliance with state and federal law" and that the university's responsibility was to "expand learning experiences for our students so that America can compete and win around the globe."
+A university spokesman said CUSEF was not listed on the federal Consolidated Screening List and that the university complied with a Montana law requiring disclosure of partnerships with foreign countries of concern.
+In January 2026, CUSEF organized a trip to China for a group of Harvard University students where they met with Lu Kang of the International Department of the Chinese Communist Party.